pytorch/serve/benchmarks/jmeter/jmeter.md

 ## Installation

 It assumes that you have followed quick start/installation section and have required pre-requisites i.e. python3, java and docker [if needed].
-If not then please refer [quick start](../README.md) for setup.
+If not then please refer [quick start](../../README.md) for setup.

 ### Ubuntu

-We have provided an `install_dependencies.sh` script to install everything needed to execute the benchmark on user's Ubuntu environment.
+We have provided an `install_scripts/install_dependencies.sh` script to install everything needed to execute the benchmark on user's Ubuntu environment.
 First clone the TorchServe repository:

 ```bash
 git clone https://github.com/pytorch/serve.git
 ```
 Now execute this script as below.
-On CPU based instance, use `./install_dependencies.sh`.
+On CPU based instance, use `./install_scripts/install_dependencies.sh`.
-On GPU based instance, use `./install_dependencies.sh True`.
+On GPU based instance, use `./install_scripts/install_dependencies.sh True`.

 ### MacOS

 For mac, you should have python3 and java installed.
 If you wish to run the default benchmarks featuring a docker-based instance of TorchServe, you will need to install docker as well.
-Finally, you will need to install jmeter with plugins which can be accomplished by running `mac_install_dependencies.sh`.
+Finally, you will need to install jmeter with plugins which can be accomplished by running `./install_scripts/mac_install_dependencies.sh`.

 The benchmarking script requires the following to run:
 - python3